nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 hardware (e.g. cameras and other sensors) and displays.

-In order to establish a baseline measurement of the minimal end-to-end latency that can be achieved with the Holoscan Developer Kits and various video I/O hardware and software components, the Holoscan SDK includes a sample latency measurement tool.
+In order to establish a baseline measurement of the minimal end-to-end latency that can be achieved with the NVIDIA Developer Kits and various video I/O hardware and software components, the Holoscan SDK includes a sample latency measurement tool.